Ad882/Handwritten-digit-recognition/README.md

 Very simple machine learning project aiming at making the computer recognise handwritten digits.

-The aim of the project was to build a machine learning program to train the computer for handrwitten digit recognition.
+The aim of the project was to build a program able to recognise handwritten digits between 0 and 9 using machine learning.
 So that the user can draw a digit in a window an the computer tells what digit it is.

 There are 2 (two) Python files: [application](application.py) and [model](model.py).

 ## model.py:
 The model.py file' s aim is to build the machine learning model.
 For this purpose the mnist database is used to train the model, the performances of the model are testing (accuracy over 98%) and then the model has to predict the digit drawn on paint on 20 (twenty) different images.
 For this prediction test, a good answer rate is obtained and is never so good (between 55 and 75%), maybye due to the quality of the input images.
-For more information, please go to the following path: [path to digits](digits)
+For more information, please go to the following path: [path to "digits" folder](digits)

 ## application.py: